00ber/business-recommender/README.md

 ## Note:
 **⚠️This is a simplified Markdown version of the final report.
-The original report in IEEE format is available [here](https://github.com/00ber/business-recommender/blob/main/docs/report.pdf).**
+The original report in IEEE format is available [here](https://github.com/00ber/business-recommender/blob/main/docs/report.pdf).**<br>
+The slides for the presentation can be found [here](https://00ber.github.io/business-recommender/#1).

 # Table of Contents
 - [Table of Contents](#table-of-contents)